West Springfield, Massachusetts: Town services

 West Springfield has its own school district, police department, fire department, library, department of public works, health department, and department of parks and recreation.

-West Springfield Fire Department was created in 1883 and current has 11 apparatus serving out of one fire hall.
+West Springfield Fire Department was created in 1883 and currently has 11 apparatus serving out of three fire halls.

 The school district has controlled by an independent school committee since 1827 and maintains a central high school, middle school, and a number of elementary schools.

 The first town funds budgeted for police enforcement were in 1877; the force has gradually become professionalized, motorized, and equipped with and dedicated offices and jail facilities.

+The Department of Public Works provides water utility service to the town, drawing from four wells in the Great Brook section of Barne's Aquifer, in Southwick.
+The Bear Hole Reservoir and Bear Hole Water Treatment Plant are no longer used.
+The well-water treatment plant (at 506 Shaker Road, Westfield, on the Southwick border) uses 240,000 pounds of granular activated carbon to filter PFAS and the pesticides ethylene dibromide and dichloropropane from the well water.
+The pesticides were used on nearby fields (currently used for tobacco and hay).
+The city also has two interconnections (on Piper Road and Rogers Ave) with the Springfield Water and Sewer Commission for a backup supply, fed from Cobble Mountain Reservoir via a treatment facility in Westfield.
+West Springfield water tanks are located at 537 Rogers Ave, at the end of Goldenview Drive, and on Prospect Hill near 733 Bernie Ave.

 Library

 Semi-public "subscription" libraries operated from 1775 to 1807 and 1810–1840.
 The current collection began in 1854, but was later made free to the public.
 The West Springfield Public Library was established in 1864.
 It moved from the town hall to a dedicated building in 1915, constructed with a donation from Andrew Carnegie.
 An addition was opened in 1959.
 In fiscal year 2008, the city of West Springfield spent 0.91% ($765,760) of its budget on its public library—approximately $27 per person, per year ($35.58 adjusted for inflation to 2022).